X-Vine Models for Multivariate Extremes: Additional numerical results

 \subsubsection{Box-plots of pseudo-maximum likelihood estimates of parameters of bivariate tail copulas}

-Using the same X-vine specification in Fig.~\ref{fig:5d_Xvine}, we evaluate bias and variance of maximum pseudo-likelihood parameter estimates of tail copula densities.
-Specifically, we create box-plots of estimates for the \HR{} tail copula density associated with the edge $e_{12} \in \edges_1$, using the same combinations of $(n,k)$ defined in Appendix~\ref{sec:simu:addtional:nk}.
+Using the same X-vine specification in Fig.~\ref{fig:5d_Xvine_a}, we evaluate bias and variance of maximum pseudo-likelihood parameter estimates of tail copula densities.
+Specifically, Fig.~\ref{fig:bp_onepar} shows box-plots of estimates for the \HR{} tail copula density associated with the edge $e_{12} \in \edges_1$, using the same combinations of $(n,k)$ defined in Section~\ref{sec:simu:addtional:nk}.
 An increase in the effective sample size $n_{D_e}$ reduces variability, while a decreasing threshold $k/n$ leads to smaller bias, as expected.
 Similar results are observed with other tail copula densities (figures are omitted).